-The Township uses fund accounting to segregate cash and investments that are restricted as to use.
+The Township uses fund accounting to segregate cash that is restricted as to use.
 The Township classifies its funds into the following types:

 1. General Fund

 The General Fund accounts for and reports all financial resources not accounted for and reported in another fund.